Pictured above: Jane Smith, Head of Rare Blood Disorders Public Affairs and Patient Advocacy, with her son Leland Smith.

 Tragically, in the 1980s, many people with hemophilia were treated with contaminated products and became infected with HIV and/or hepatitis C. Lives were lost, and many suffered long-term health effects.
 “It was a very dark time in hemophilia treatment, and a turning point for both patient advocacy and science,” said Dumont.

-Recombinant clotting factors not only proved safer, but also enabled prophylactic treatment—meaning people with hemophilia could more safely infuse at home to stave off bleeds, instead of treating bleeds after they happened.
+Recombinant clotting factors offered people with hemophilia a safer alternative to replacement factors derived from donated blood.
+Infusing these treatments regularly at home helped stave off bleeds.
 The result: life expectancy increased by decades, approaching that of the general population.

 A Timeline of Innovation in Hemophilia

-A selection of important moments in hemophilia research and development over the past half century.
-Events from 1970s-2010s excerpted from a comprehensive timeline published by the Hemophilia Federation of America (accessed at https://www.hemophiliafed.org/updated-historical-timeline/ on July 2, 2021).
+A selection of pivotal moments in hemophilia research and development over the past half century.
+For a more comprehensive view, see the timeline published by the Hemophilia Federation of America (accessed at https://www.hemophiliafed.org/updated-historical-timeline/ on May 31, 2022).

 “When it comes to hemophilia, there is no one-size-fits-all treatment,” said Seth Chhabra.
 “Even brothers who share the same mutated gene can require different types of treatments at different times.”

-Another project underway at Sanofi involves small, interfering RNA (siRNA) technology.
-Scientists are investigating how siRNA could help rebalance the network of proteins in the blood responsible for clotting.
-In people with hemophilia, the lack of factor VIII or factor IX in this network already tips the balance toward bleeding.
+Another project underway at Sanofi involves small interfering RNA (siRNA) technology.
+We’re investigating how siRNA could help rebalance the network of proteins in the blood responsible for clotting.
+For people with hemophilia, the lack of factor VIII or factor IX in this network tips the balance toward bleeding.

-siRNA technology may make it possible to tip the scales in the other direction—toward clotting—by rebalancing one of the anticoagulant proteins, called anti-thrombin.
-This approach does not replace what's missing; rather, the goal is to help rebalance the blood-clotting network.
-It is of particular interest in developing therapeutics for people with or without "inhibitors" that cause the body to reject factor-based treatments.
+siRNA technology may make it possible to tip the scale in the other direction—toward clotting—by rebalancing one of the anticoagulant proteins, called anti-thrombin.
+This approach doesn’t replace what's missing.
+Instead, it’s designed to help rebalance the blood-clotting network.
+This is an innovative approach to developing therapeutics for people with hemophilia.
+This technology could even work in people with hemophilia who have inhibitors that cause their body to reject factor-based treatments.

 The goal: To live without constant worry